Clearing Process for a Parent and a Young Person/Teen

 but it's not the sound sleep that comes from being whole and

-completely acknowledged; somewhere in the back of his/her mind the
+completely acknowledged; they don't feel good.
+Somewhere in the back of his/her mind the

-lie is occupying space.
-They don't feel good.
+lie is still occupying space.
 For more about the

 effects of "small" perpetrations read,